sara-nl/swiftdocs/source/Pages/Clients/s3ql.rst

     storage-url: s3c://proxy.swift.surfsara.nl:443/<bucket>
     fs-passphrase: <password>

-The **fs-passphrase** is the password on you gpg key.
+The **fs-passphrase** is the password used to encrypt the randomly generated master key.
 This makes sure that s3ql encrypts data before it uploads the data to SWIFT.

 Don't forget: